Enhancing Android Malware Detection: The Influence of ChatGPT on Decision-centric Task: Motivation and Background

-\circled{Q2} Next, we ask the participants about their reaction/experience of using antivirus software.
+\circled{Q2} Second question, we ask the participants about their reaction/experience of using antivirus software.
 The vast majority of respondents (91\%) express satisfaction with the performance of their antivirus software, indicating that the majority of users believe it can effectively protect their systems.
 However, a notable minority (5\%) report negative experiences, suggesting some level of dissatisfaction or a neutral attitude.
 Additionally, 4\% of respondents indicate that their experience with this software is not positive and identify potential areas for improvement, particularly in functional performance and user experience.

-\circled{Q3} With regard to the comprehension of the detection reports, the distribution of respondents' answers is relatively dispersed.
+\circled{Q3} The third question posed to the interviewees is: "How well do you understand the detection reports generated by antivirus software?"
+With regard to the comprehension of the detection reports, the distribution of respondents' answers is relatively dispersed.
 Approximately 34.7\% of respondents indicate that they could fully comprehend the report content, suggesting that these individuals possess a robust technical background or familiarity with the report's subject matter.
 However, 11.9\% of respondents indicate that their understanding of the report is limited, suggesting that the technical terminology or structure of the report may present a challenge.
 Of greater concern is that more than half of the respondents (53.4\%) do not understand or are unclear about the report content, indicating that antivirus software reports may be too complex for ordinary users and lack simple and clear explanations.

-\circled{Q4} The survey results indicate that 95\% of respondents had utilized ChatGPT, which is indicative of the pervasive adoption of this AI tool across technical and non-technical domains.
+\circled{Q4} The survey results of the fourth question indicate that 95\% of respondents had utilized ChatGPT, which is indicative of the pervasive adoption of this AI tool across technical and non-technical domains.
 This finding underscores the recognition of ChatGPT as a pivotal problem-solving instrument and its significant role in daily work activities.
 Conversely, only 2.9\% of respondents report no usage of ChatGPT, which could be attributed to their professional requirements or a lack of familiarity with such tools.